by Azra Behlim

 Finally, make sure to give yourself time to plan and prepare for your travel.
 The last thing any traveler wants is to miss a flight and a much-needed vacation.

-About the author: Dr. Azra Behlim is the Associate Vice President of Pharmacy Sourcing & Program Services at Vizient.
+Dr. Azra Behlim is the Associate Vice President of Pharmacy Sourcing & Program Services at Vizient.
 In her current role, she has responsibility for brand & specialty pharmaceuticals, vaccines, Rx technology, as well as all Pharmacy program services.
 She also leads the Vizient COVID-19 Vaccine Taskforce.

 Behlim holds a Doctorate Degree in Pharmacy from Midwestern University and an MBA from the Lake Forest Graduate School of Management.